Celebrating culture and heritage at Subi East

 Ocean Reef Marina

-Set to become a world-class retail, tourism, residential and recreation waterfront precinct
+Set to become a world-class retail, tourism, residential and recreation waterfront precinct.

 Montario Quarter